proof88/PGE/PGE/docpages/menu-04-Networking.md

       // Thus this is not considered yet.
       // In v0.2.0.0 Bazooka, the first per-bullet-reloadable weapon has become available, but its bullet reload time is 1000 msecs, thus we can still
       // leave this out of calculations.

+      // From v0.2.3.0, MsgCurrentWpnUpdateFromServer can be also sent out by this function if the current state of the weapon changes.
+      // Remember, unlike MsgWpnUpdateFromServer, this MsgCurrentWpnUpdateFromServer is sent out to ALL clients.
+      // This way server reflects any player's state of their current weapon to all clients.
+      // At this point we have only IDLE, RELOADING and SHOOTING states, no specific state for changing weapon.
+When weapon is changed, same message type is still sent out by handleUserCmdMoveFromClient().
+      // If weapon is changed, state can only be IDLE for the period of weapon change duration, thus weapon change and state change induced messages are not sent out overlapped.
+      // Even though we calculate rate for handleUserCmdMoveFromClient() for weapon change, we are now calculating with shooting-induced weapon state changes for serverUpdateWeapons() just for
+      // seeing how many packets can be generated in this situation.
+      // We don't need to take RELOADING into account as it is always a time-consuming process, we should calculate with firing: 1 shot will lead to IDLE-SHOOTING-IDLE state changes.
+      // As currently machine gun is the fastest shooter with 150 msec firing_cooldown, this leads to 6.7 shots/second i.e. 13.4 state changes per second:
+      // 1*7 * 13.4 = ~ 98 PKT/s @ 60 FPS outgoing total,
+      // that is ~14 PKT/s @ 60 FPS to a single client.

       // Note that if a reload_time is less than or close to tickrate, it won't be properly updated as intended.
 That is also a reason why this function
       // is not in the server tick anymore.